xerolinux/XeroHub/content/iso.md

 **Theming Issue :**

-There might be a small issue with **GTK4** app theming, I couldn't find a workaround, in case you use those, you will have to Launch the toolkt from the dock, head on over to **4.
-Customization** select option `g` and apply the fix.
-It only works for the included **Layan Theme**, if you use another well, you will have to ask its dev for patch, not all themes work for **GTK4/LibAdwaita** apps.
+There might be a small issue with **GTK4/LibAdwaita** app theming, I couldn't find a workaround.
+In case you use those, you will have to Launch the toolkit from the dock, head on over to **4.
+Customization** select option `g` to apply the fix.

+The included fix only works for the default **Layan Theme**, if you use another, well, you will have to ask its dev for patch, not all themes work for **GTK4/LibAdwaita** apps since Devs are mostly anti-theming.

 ### How can I get it?